ElusiveZenith/CloudFormationFoundryVTT/README.md

 - Server will automatically shut down after a short while of no connections to port 30000

 ## SFTP
-A SFTP server is run alongside FoundryVTT for easy access to files.
+An SFTP server is run alongside FoundryVTT for easy access to files.
 With your FTP application of choice, connect to same domain using the user `admin`.

-The password is the same admin password that you set as the FoundryAdminPassword in the stack formation
+The password is the same admin password that you set as the `FoundryAdminPassword` in the stack formation

+**!Note: Open a second connection through the browser to port 30000 to prevent the server from automatically shutting down.**

 # Some Screws Not Included
 Besides building and hosting the container registry, you will need to develop a way for your players to access the endpoint to launch the server.
 There is a IAM User created which has that permission to invoke the API, but it is pest to not give users direct AWS access.
 Personally, I created a Discord bot that exposed slash commands which used the IAM User to make the API calls.